Rishi Sunak, Priti Patel retain top jobs as UK PM Johnson shuffles Cabinet | Politics

 - United Kingdom

-British Prime Minister Boris Johnson on Wednesday undertook a reshuffle of his top team, keeping two of his senior Indian-origin Cabinet ministers Rishi Sunak and Priti Patel in their posts.
+British Prime Minister Boris Johnson on Wednesday undertook a major reshuffle of his top team, keeping two of his senior Indian-origin Cabinet ministers in their posts.

 However, among the senior ministers being shuffled around include Foreign Secretary Dominic Raab, who accepted a demotion to take charge as the new Justice Secretary, alongside his other roles of Lord Chancellor and Deputy Prime Minister.